jtakayama/makahiki/install/redhat_readme.txt

 (discussed in Section 7 of this document) to update source code without losing subsequent configuration actions.

-The script runs a script at makahiki/makahiki/scripts/initialize_instance.py with default options, and is equivalent to the following:
+The script initializes the Makahiki database and populates it with default information and users.
+It is equivalent to running the standalone initialize_instance.py script with "--type default" options.
-% initialize_instance.py --type default
 -------------------------------------------------------------------------------

 Run the script with the options specified for your operating system: